Shake, strain, up, garnish with a lime wedge rested on a pair of mint leaves such that it looks like a bird in flight.

 Named for a large leaf used to fan oneself, the Palmyra is, according to Fred Yarm, a "Boston classic" from the early days of the cocktail renaissance.
 Its huge pour of booze and vodka base speak to an earlier era, but according to Yarm the drink still holds up.

-- Fallen Angel (Savoy) — Gin, Crème de Menthe, Bitters, Lime juice, Mint
+- Trans-Siberian Express — Gin, Crème de Cacao, Bianco Vermouth, Crème de Menthe, Orange bitters, Lime juice, Mint

 - Southside — Gin, Lemon juice, Simple syrup, Mint

 - Pearl of Tangier — Gin, Absinthe, Bitters, Mint syrup, Lime juice, Mint, Rose water